leyf/Final-Project/README.md

 # Final-Project

-Code employed for my Bachelor Final Project.
+Code employed for my Bachelor Final Project:

-##DESIGN, DEVELOPMENT OF AN INTERNET OF THINGS ADVANCED BOTNET AND PROPOSAL OF COUNTERMEASURES
+**DESIGN, DEVELOPMENT OF AN INTERNET OF THINGS ADVANCED BOTNET AND PROPOSAL OF COUNTERMEASURES

-Analysis and PoC of the impact a distribute botnet could produce.
+Introduction to IoT current status, analysis and PoC of the impact a distributed botnet could produce.

-The distributed architecture is immplemented by the use of IPFS.
+The distributed architecture is immplemented by the use of IPFS v0.4.20 (Alpha version)

 I do not make responsible of any bad use of the published code.